-- 1. Confirm that the installation site meets the minimum upstream and downstream pipe diameter requirements shown in Figure 2-1. - 2.
+- 1. Confirm that the installation site meets the minimum upstream and downstream pipe diameter requirements shown in Figure 2-1 and that the ID of the pipe is at least 2 inches. - 2.
 Turn off the flow of process gas.
 Verify that the line is not pressurized. - 3.
 Use a cutting torch or sharp cutting tool to tap into the pipe.
 The pipe opening must be at least 0.78 inches in diameter.
 (Do not attempt to insert the sensor probe through a smaller hole.) - 4.
 Remove all burrs from the tap.
 Rough edges may cause flow profile distortions that could affect flow meter accuracy.
 Also, obstructions could damage the sensor assembly when inserting into the pipe. - 5.
 Mount the compression or flange fitting on the pipe.
 Make sure this connection is within $\pm 5^{\circ}$ perpendicular to the pipe centerline as shown at left. - 6.
 When installed, cap the fitting.
 Run a static pressure check on the connection.
 If pressure loss or leaks are detected, repair the connection and re-test. - 7.
 Insert the sensor probe through the compression or flange fitting into the pipe.
-The correct insertion depth places the centerline of the sensor access hole in the probe at the pipe's centerline. - 8.
+The correct insertion depth places the centerline of the sensor tips at the pipe's centerline.
+Take great care not to push the probe tips into the opposite inside of the pipe, or to have it inserted so far that it will push against it when the compression fitting is installed. - 8.
 Align the sensor head using the flow direction indicator.
 Adjust the indicator parallel to the pipe pointing downstream in the direction of flow. - 9.
 Tighten the fitting to lock the flow meter in position.
 (When a compression fitting is tightened, the position is permanent unless using Teflon ferrules.)

-When using toxic or corrosive gases, purge the line with inert gas for a minimum of four hours at full gas flow before installing the flow meter.
+at full gas flow before

+installing the flow meter.